 Coast Guard Information about Put-in-Bay Boating.

-In last month’s Put-in-Bay Gazette I asked three questions about Put-in-Bay Boating: 1) What is “No Wake” speed?
+In last month’s Put-in-Bay Gazette, I asked three questions about Put-in-Bay Boating: 1) What is “No Wake” speed?
 2) While underway, who on board must wear a life vest?
-3) Do you understand the Put-in-Bay Boating buoys and markers in and around Put-in-Bay Ohio?
+3) Do you understand the Put-in-Bay Boating buoys and markers in and around Put-in-Bay, Ohio?

-a class taught by the United States Coast Guard Auxiliary.
+The answer to the third question is beyond the scope of this brief article, but there’s a solution. n“About Boating Safely” is a class taught by the United States Coast Guard Auxiliary.
 If there is an interest, I will arrange to have the class taught here on the island to promote safe Put-in-Bay Boating.
-These classes are usually held on a Saturday and would be open to everyone on Put-in-Bay including friends and family members.
+These classes are usually held on a Saturday and would be open to everyone on Put-in-Bay, including friends and family members.
 Children and teens under the age of 18 are free.
 Those between 13 – 17 do not need to be accompanied by an adult.
 Children 12 and under must have a parent.

 For adults, there would be a very nominal charge of $20.
 This Put-in-Bay Boating class will give you the knowledge needed to obtain ODNR certification, and many boat insurance companies offer discounts on boating insurance to boaters who complete “About Boating Safely.”
 Ohio state law requires anyone born on or after January 1, 1982, to achieve a USCG-approved boating safety course to operate a powerboat more significant than 10 horsepower, including jet skis.